 Guide to Mercedes-Benz Stadium with Kids

-Watching sports can be fun for the whole family, and attending a game at Mercedes-Benz Stadium can be a treat.
+Watching sports can be fun for the whole family, and attending a game at Mercedes-Benz Stadium in Atlanta can be a treat.
 The brand new stadium makes the experience a blast–with a huge rotating screen to watch the action and replays, great views of Downtown Atlanta, yummy foods, and sports action from all angles.
 You can even take a guided tour to learn about the venue.